tedkotz/ternary/math/README.md

 ```
 F(x0,x1,...,x[n]) = switch(x[n], Fp(x0,x1,...,x[n-1]), Fz(x0,x1,...,x[n-1]), Fn(x0,x1,...,x[n-1]))
 ```
-This shows that we could reduce everything to the siwtch and single input functions.
+This shows that we could reduce everything to the switch and single input functions.
-As we showed above we only need 3 single input functions to cover all single input functions. which means we can stop iterating this down when we get to single input functions. switch still needs its componant parts, but the test functions are already sigle input function so we have those covered.
+As we showed above we only need 3 single input functions to cover all single input functions. which means we can stop iterating this down when we get to single input functions. switch still needs its component parts, but the test functions are already single input function so we have those covered.
 This leaves the masking and summation two input functions.
 This gets us down to 5 operations, but these 5 gates may have some overlap depending on selection.
 ```